jrosen48/utk-homepage/content/post/2020-03-19-virtual-via-zoom-knoxdata-presentation-on-reproducible-scalable-research-with-drake-in-r.md

 > This meetup will be hosted by [Dr. Brian O'Meara, Professor and Associate Head, Ecology and Evolutionary Biology Department](http://brianomeara.info/), University of Tennessee, Knoxville.

 While being Zoom-based presents some challenges, it also means that anyone who is interested - from Knoxville or from elsewhere - is more than welcome to join.
 Please just RSVP for the event [here](https://www.meetup.com/knoxdata/events/269356941/), and you'll be sent a Zoom link prior to the beginning of the presentation.

+Regardless of whether you join the meetup, there is a website for the presentation available here: https://bomeara.github.io/drake_knoxdata/.